idomusha/cross/README.md

 ### multi-device navigation menu

-Cross is a responsive navigation menu which lets define the thresholds you want, switches hover/click events according to menu state (reduced or extended) and, separately, switches mouse/touch events (because window width and interaction types are two differents things!).
+Cross is a responsive navigation menu which lets define the thresholds you want, switches hover/click events according to menu state (reduced or extended) *depending on window width* and, separately, switches mouse/touch events *depending on interaction type* (because window width and interaction types are two different things!).

 ## Demo